TreeFrogTinkerer/my-quake-shakes/Docker.md

 Wait for it to run and finish which may take a while depending on your hardware.

+## View ics File

+The output ics file is written to the host os `./my-quake-shake-volumes/ics-output`.

-Then view the ics file to see what you've discovered about your choosen location!
+Review the ics file to see what you've discovered about your choosen location!